Disorder in AdS$_3$/CFT$_2$: Conclusions and outlook

-Another question regarding the resummation method is tied to the effective theory.
+\paragraph{Poincar\'e--Lindstedt inspired resummation.} Regarding the resummation method, an interesting question is tied to the effective theory.
 Above we discussed in great detail how the resummation regulates the averaged geometry.
-If we had an effective theory at hand, it will be interesting to study how it affects the resummation.
+If we had an effective theory at hand, it would be interesting to study how it affects the resummation.

 \paragraph{Disordering different background geometries.} For simplicity, in the current work we restricted our focus on the Poincar\'e patch metric.
 On top of this, we introduced disorder.
-From the first order formulation of AdS$_3$ gravity that we introduced in section \ref{sec:DisorderInCS}, it is straightforward to extend to other cases.
+From the first-order formulation of AdS$_3$ gravity that we introduced in section \ref{sec:DisorderInCS}, it is straightforward to extend to other cases.
 Simple examples are the BTZ black hole, global AdS$_3$, or conical defect geometries.
 These examples are obtained simply by fixing the functions $F$ and $G$ in \eqref{eq:SolL} and \eqref{eq:SolLbar} to be non-vanishing constants.
-It will be interesting to see if there arise qualitatively different features after averaging the corresponding disordered metrics.
+It will be interesting to see if there are qualitatively different features after averaging the corresponding disordered metrics.

 \paragraph{Beyond perturbation theory.} Throughout the entire paper, we worked perturbatively in the disorder strengths $\epsilon$ and $\bar{\epsilon}$.
-While this enables us to perform the averages analytically, it begs the question to what extent the perturbative treatment affects the result.
+While this enables us to perform the averages analytically, it begs the question of to what extent the perturbative treatment affects the result.
 One might expect that in a non-perturbative treatment, some of the problematic features are absent.
 Since the non-perturbative calculation involves averages of inverse powers of $\mu$ and $\bar{\mu}$, an analytic answer to this question is hard to obtain.
-However, a numeric analysis will be very useful to properly address these questions.
+However, a numeric analysis, along the lines of the numerical non-perturbative evaluation of the Ricci scalar outlined in section~\ref{app:Numerics} will be very useful to properly address these questions.

 \paragraph{Different boundary conditions.} In our procedure, we average over descendant geometries of Ba\~nados type, which include a conical singularity in the IR.
 It is known that by relaxing the Brown--Henneaux boundary conditions to e.g.~near horizon boundary conditions, this conical singular behaviour can be removed \cite{Afshar:2016wfy,Grumiller:2019tyl}.
 It is reasonable to assume that different boundary conditions might lead to an averaged metric with regular curvature.
 To answer this question, but also to study disorder in 2$D$ CFTs with extended symmetries \cite{Grumiller:2016pqb}, it is interesting to study disorder averages with different boundary conditions.